gregnrobinson/blinkstick-ansible/README.md

 # Retrieve all Blinkstick information and serial number.
 Ensure the blinkstick is plugged into a USB slot before executing.
 ansible-playbook main.yaml -t get-info

-# Used to everything running in one execution. the turnoff role is excluded from this tag.
+# Install all python library dependancies.
+Add or removes in the the python_packages list in main.yaml and re run this command to make the change on all nodes.
 ansible-playbook main.yaml -t install

 # This roles uses the blinkstick python library to substitute the serial number from the ansible inventory and parse it as python.
 The script is then executed on the remote machines.
-ansible-playbook main.yaml -t cpu-usage
+ansible-playbook main.yaml -t cpu_usage

 # This roles uses the blinkstick python library to substitute the serial number from the ansible inventory and parse it as python.
 The script is then executed on the remote machines.
-ansible-playbook main.yaml -t internet-status
+ansible-playbook main.yaml -t internet_status

 # Throw a party to celebrate getting everything installed.
 ansible-playbook main.yaml -t party